puppetlabs/puppet-docs/source/windows/writing.markdown

 Line Endings in Windows Text Files
 -----

 Windows uses CRLF line endings instead of \*nix's LF line endings.
-However, in text files managed by Puppet, line endings generally behave as expected.

 * If the contents of a file are specified with the `content` attribute, Puppet will write the content in "binary" mode.
-To create files with CRLF line endings, the `\r\n` sequence should be specified in the content parameter.
+To create files with CRLF line endings, the `\r\n` escape sequence should be specified as part of the content.
 * If a file is being downloaded to a Windows node with the `source` attribute, Puppet will transfer the file in "binary" mode, leaving the original newlines untouched.
-* Puppet manages `flat` file types in text mode, so it will automatically translate between Windows and \*nix line endings.
-For example, `%windir%\system32\drivers\etc\hosts`.
+* Non-`file` resource types that make partial edits to a system file (most notably the [`host`](/references/latest/type.html#host) type, which manages the `%windir%\system32\drivers\etc\hosts` file) manage their files in text mode, and will automatically translate between Windows and \*nix line endings.

+    > Note: When writing your own resource types, you can get this behavior by using the `flat` filetype.

 Resource Types